Code-Institute-Submissions/ookale-Quiz-it-is-_JanResub/README.md

 ### Validator Testing

 - HTML
-Messy HTML code and came back with many bugs due to my performance to try and fix my JavaScript code.
-[W3C validator]
+Messy code and came back with many bugs due to my performance to try and fix my JavaScript code.
+W3C validator

 -CSS
-No errors were found when passing through the official [(Jigsaw) validator]
+No errors were found when passing through the official Jigsaw validator.
+A bit messy also due to the same reason as above.

 - Lighthouse came back with good accessability.